hyperhq/docs.hyper.sh-hyper/Feature/container/cron.md

 * When the Hyper Cron service is under maintaince, some cron jobs may be missed.
 In such case, a schedule-missed email will be sent to user.
 * When a cron job container finished (either succeeded or failed), the container will be cleaned up within a minute.
 * When you remove a cron job, it could be possible that there are cron job containers running.
 In such case, the container will be left running.
 A manual cleanup is needed.
+* The cron service will not retry the failed cron job.